 If employees don’t feel safe, morale can take a nosedive.
 Put yourself in their shoes.
 Would you want to keep doing your best job for an employer who doesn’t take your safety seriously?
 Most likely not.

-Safety programs and ongoing training helps employees feel good about where they work and stay engaged with an operation’s overall goals.
+Safety programs and ongoing training help employees feel good about where they work and stay engaged with an operation’s overall goals.

 Decreased output, increased turnover